ericxjzhu/COMP6441/natas15/natas15.md

 Referencing [this](https://www.exploit-db.com/docs/english/17397-blind-sql-injection-with-regular-expressions-attack.pdf) article's section on Exporting a value with Regexp attack (MSSQL) on page 7, we can construct a query that will perform something similar.

-The username that we add is `natas16" AND password LIKE "a%"#` where a is the character that we want to search for in the password.
+The username that we add is `natas16" AND password LIKE BINARY "a%"#` where a is the character that we want to search for in the password.
 The `LIKE` operator is used in a `WHERE` clause to search for a pattern in a column.
 The wildcard `%` is used to represent zero, one or multiple characters.
+The `BINARY` function is necessary to ensure case-sensitive comparison.
+MySQL performs case-insensitive comparisons on its values by default.
 Thus the query being run will tell use whether or not a natas16 is a username `AND` if there is a password that starts with the letter a.
 Intercepting the request we see the following query being exectued.

 ![Alt text](../images/natas15/debug.png)